Restricting Entries to All-Pay Contests: Posterior Beliefs

 \end{example}

-\begin{proposition}[Stochastic Dominance of Posterior Belief Over Prior Belief] The posterior belief about the ability of an opponent first-order stochastically dominates the prior belief.
-Formally, for any $n_2 < n_1$ and for all $a_i\in(0,1)$ and $i\neq j \in \mathcal{I}$,
+\begin{proposition}[Stochastic Dominance of Posterior Belief over Prior Belief] Any admitted player's posterior belief about the ability of an admitted opponent first-order stochastically dominates the prior belief.
+Formally, for any $n_2 < n_1$ and for all $a_i\in[0,1]$ and $i\neq j \in \mathcal{I}$,

 \end{proposition}